mozilla/lightbeam-we/README.md

-# lightbeam-we
+# Firefox Lightbeam
-This is the web extension version of the Mozilla Lightbeam add-on for visualizing HTTP requests between websites in real time.
+This is the web extension version of the Firefox Lightbeam add-on for visualizing HTTP requests between websites in real time.

-The Mozilla Lightbeam extension is a key tool for Mozilla to educate the public about privacy
+The Firefox Lightbeam extension by Mozilla is a key tool for Mozilla to educate the public about privacy

 ## Quick Start